-In addition, it could also be read that there isn't actually a conflict, just a higher bar to achieve if leisure, entertainment and tourism development is to be brought forward in the resort core outside the town centre.
-In other words, Policy CS21 supports tourism development in the resort core, but Policy CS4 adds an extra layer of technical work if you want to bring forward this type of development in the resort core outside the town centre.
+In addition, it could be read that Policy CS21 supports tourism development in the resort core, but that Policy CS4 adds an extra layer of technical work if you want to bring forward this type of development in the resort core outside the town centre.
 There is potential for this to have an impact on the level of investment coming forward, which may not be able to support costly technical assessments.
-So it is not just a question of whether there is a conflict; the issue of whether having a two-tier policy that allows leisure and tourism development in the town centre without the additional technical work, but elsewhere in the resort core only with the additional technical work, is an appropriate approach.
-We do not consider that it is an appropriate approach.
+So it is not just a question of whether there is a conflict; the issue of whether having a two-tier policy that allows leisure and tourism development in the town centre without the additional technical work, but elsewhere in the resort core this additional technical work is needed.
 Again we question whether it is really the intention of the Council to require a greater level of supporting information for leisure, entertainment and tourism development in those parts of the resort core that fall outside the town centre.
-But regardless of that, this is how the Policy will operate unless amended.

-Looking at the supporting text of Policy CS4 (paragraphs 5.47 to 5.58) this only actually refers to retail issues.
-There is no reference to any other town centre use anywhere in this section of the Plan.
+Looking at the supporting text of Policy CS4 (paragraphs 5.47 to 5.58) this only actually refers to retail issue.
+There is no reference to any other town centre use anywhere in this part of the Plan.
 This supports our view that this policy conflict was not intentional, and that it is simply a drafting issue.
 It seems to us, therefore, that the simplest way to resolve this issue would be to just remove reference to "and other town centre uses" in the title, policy, and in the text (paragraph 5.48).
 Removing this reference will have no impact whatsoever on how the Policy functions, as the Policy is only seeking to guide retail development to town, district and local centres.
-It would be entirely consistent with NPPF.